 Los Angeles, CA 90037

-Design Achievement - The Los Angeles Coliseum was built in 1923 and the USC Trojans played their first game there on Oct.
+Design Achievement - The Los Angeles Memorial Coliseum was built in 1923 and the USC Trojans played their first game there on Oct.
 6, 1923.
 Since then it’s also hosted two Olympics, two Super Bowls, a World Series, a Papal Mass, visits by three U.S. Presidents, and scores of additional sporting and social events.
-DLR Group is leading design of a $270-million modernization to honor the tradition and heritage of the historic facility while creating a true game-day experience for all USC fans and deliver a decided home field advantage for the Trojan football program.
-A focal point of the modernization is the design and construction of a new suite and press deck on the south side of the stadium.
-This will add multiple suites, loge boxes, club seats, press box, and a new concourse.
-This new suite deck will be inserted seamlessly into the existing stadium bowl.
-The Los Angeles Coliseum is one of four historic athletic stadiums designated as National Historic Landmarks by the National Park Service.
-DLR Group’s design will retain the Coliseum’s official Landmark status while also being sensitive to the place the Coliseum plays in the culture of Los Angeles and the United States.
-The modernized Los Angeles Coliseum will remain the historic Coliseum in look, texture, and impression and a key design intent is to faithfully restore the iconic peristyle to more closely resemble the stadium’s original 1923 design.
+DLR Group led the design of a $315-million modernization to honor the tradition and heritage of the historic facility while creating a true game-day experience for all USC fans, and deliver a decided home field advantage for the Trojan football program.
+A focal point of the modernization is the design and construction of a new suite and press tower on the south side of the stadium.
+The renovation added multiple suites, loge boxes, club seats, press boxes, and a new concourse.
+This new suite tower was inserted seamlessly into the existing stadium bowl.
+The Los Angeles Memorial Coliseum is one of four historic athletic stadiums designated as National Historic Landmarks by the National Park Service.
+DLR Group’s design retains the coliseum’s official landmark status while also being sensitive to the place it plays in the culture of Los Angeles and the United States.
+The modernized Los Angeles Memorial Coliseum will retain its historic look, texture, and impression.
+A key design intent faithfully restored the iconic peristyle to more closely resemble the stadium’s original 1923 design.